 - Add vegetable and spice ingredients.

-- Secure the lid, and press the Soup/Broth button, and adjust time to 120 minutes (2 hours).
+- Press the Soup/Broth button and adjust time to 120 minutes (2 hours).
 Use the natural release method when finished.

 - Let cool for about 30 minutes.